Have you ever looked around your home gradually and then suddenly realized numerous items shouldn’t have been purchased?

 - Buy used instead of buying new when it makes financial sense

 There is nothing wrong with splurging on yourself from time to time when you can afford it.
-Otherwise, focus on reducing your expenses.
+Otherwise, focus on reducing your expenses and being thankful for the things you already have.